justinmahar/netlify-domain-redirector/README.md

 This project uses [Netlify _redirects](https://docs.netlify.com/routing/redirects/) to configure redirects.
 This is a plain text file that is written to the root directory of the deployed site.

 Of course, you can use this file in your own Netlify project if you have one already.
-But in some cases, you just want to redirect all traffic from one domain to another one while preserving links, which is where Netlify Redirector comes in.
+But in some cases, you just want to redirect all traffic from one domain to another one while preserving links, which is where Netlify Domain Redirector comes in.
 You do not need to change any files in the repo, `_redirects` configuration is done entirely via an environment variable.

 During the build process, if the `REDIRECTS` environment variable is present for your site, the `_redirects` file is created with the items specified in that variable via a Node.js script.
 These values are logged during the build process if you'd like to see what's actually being written to this file for your deploy.
 Just review the Netlify build logs to see them.